rizdaprasetya/midtrans-mobile-merchant-server--php-sample-/readme.md

 }' "http://<your host>/charge"
 ```

-note: dont forget to change `"http://<your host>/charge"` to your url.
+Note: dont forget to change `"http://<your host>/charge"` to your url.

 You can also import that curl command to Postman.

-You can test

 ## Notes
 This is just for basic implementation reference, in production, you should implement your backend more securely.